 If you feed the birds you already know that some bird seed can germinate amazingly fast.
-Black oil sunflower seeds, a favorite of back yard birds, can sprout even when they’ve become just a little damp.
+Black oil sunflower seeds, a favorite of backyard birds, can sprout even when they’ve become just a little damp.
 In fact any seed that still retains its shell or hull can germinate if it lands on the ground and receives a little rain.
 Even whole corn kernels can germinate rather easily.

 If you don’t like sunflower seeds or corn plants suddenly appearing in your well tended garden or lawn, the solution is to purchase only garden-friendly seeds.
 These are seeds where the hull has been completely removed.
 Also purchase mixes with cracked corn rather than whole kernels because cracked corn cannot germinate.

-Some great garden-friendly bird foods are whole sunflower hearts, sunflower chips with or without peanut bits, or mixes such as Duncraft’s Super No-waste Blend or Duncraft’s Premium Black and Gold Blend.
+Some great garden-friendly bird foods are whole sunflower hearts, sunflower chips with or without peanut bits.
+Or mixes, such as Duncraft’s Super No-waste Blend or Duncraft’s Premium Black and Gold Blend.

 Another garden-friendly bird food is suet.
 Just read the label to see the ingredients.
 If whole sunflower seeds are included, skip that flavor for one that only has hearts, peanut bits or tree nuts.
 You can also feed hummingbird nectar.
 Another garden-friendly food that birds love are Duncraft’s Miracle Crumbles.
 Shop duncraft.com for our no-waste bird seed, perfect for your garden.
 Happy Birding!